-Miyoko O. Watanabe, Deputy Executive Director and General Manager, Office for Diversity and Inclusiveness, Department of Strategic Planning and Management, Japan Science and Technology Agency
+Miyoko O. Watanabe, Deputy Executive Director and General Manager, Office for Diversity and Inclusiveness, Japan Science and Technology Agency

 1.2.3 Aiming for fair research activities

 Conduct for responsible research activities

 The recent incidents involving misconduct and dishonesty in research activities have resulted in an alarming condition that threatens the relationship of trust between science and society, and hinders the healthy development of scientific technologies.
 To prevent misconduct in research activities, autonomous self-purification of the scientific community must function.
 Each researcher must strictly discipline him/herself and work to create new knowledge and inventions that are useful for society, based on a high moral standard to meet the expectations of society.